• Skip to primary navigation

 Instructions

-• In a large bowl, whisk all-purpose flour, potato starch, baking powder, garlic powder, onion powder, chicken bouillon powder and salt until combined.
+• In a large bowl, whisk together all-purpose flour, potato starch, baking powder, garlic powder, onion powder, chicken bouillon powder and salt until combined.

-• Heat 2.5 tablespoon of vegetable oil in a large non-stick pan (about 12-inches wide) on medium-high heat.
-Swirl the hot oil in the pan and add the batter.
-Evenly spread it, scraping out any remaining batter to fill in any holes.
+• Heat 2 ยฝ tablespoons (37 ml) vegetable oil in a large non-stick pan on medium-high heat.
+Swirl the oil in the pan and then add the batter, evenly spreading it.
+Then scrape out the remaining batter to fill in any gaps.
+Reduce to medium heat and fry until the bottom is crispy, golden, and slightly charred, about 5-7 minutes, occasionally swirling it in the oil.

 Enjoyed my recipe?Please leave a 5 star review (be kind)!
 Tag me on social media @christieathome as I'd love to see your creations!